It’s that classic rescue story worth repeating …

 This picture says it all about weathering a real storm, literally chilling out and having fun.
 My car spun out on the street where I lived, so I never made it there for the best of that blizzard.
 They were the lucky ones.

-Happy blizzard.
+Happy blizzard of great memories!
 The milk and bread don’t matter as much as you think.
 Remember humor, the good times and keep them thriving and weathering the bad times.